demystifyfp/demystifyfp/content/clojure/marketplace-middleware/ranging-items-in-marketplaces.md

 {:started [...]}
 ```

-Then put the valid XML ranging message of channel `UA` in IBMMQ, we should be able to see the new events in the database.
+Then put the valid XML ranging message of channel `UA` in IBM-MQ, we should be able to see the new events in the database.

 ![](/img/clojure/blog/ecom-middleware/appender-db-output.png)